MarioniLab/sagenet/README.rst

 	adata_q.obsm['dist_map']

-- A concensus scoring of mapability (uncertainity of mapping) of each cell to the references
+- A consensus scoring of mappability (uncertainity of mapping) of each cell to the references
 ::